 The introduction of new pharmaceutical products generally entails a lengthy approval process.
 Products must be authorized or registered prior to marketing, and such authorization or registration must subsequently be maintained.
 In recent years, the registration process has required increased testing and documentation for the approval of new drugs, with a corresponding increase in the expense of product introduction.
 To register a pharmaceutical product, a registration dossier containing evidence establishing the safety, efficacy and quality of the product must be submitted to regulatory authorities.
 Generally, a therapeutic product must be registered in each country in which it will be sold.
 It is possible that a drug can be registered and marketed in one country while the registration authority in another country may, prior to registration, request additional information from the pharmaceutical company or even reject the product.
-It is also possible that a drug may be approved for different indications in different countries.
-The registration process generally takes between six months and several years, depending on the country, the quality of the data submitted, the efficiency of the registration authority's procedures and the nature of the product.
+It is also possible that a drug may be approved for different indications in different country, the quality of the data submitted, the efficiency of the registration authority's procedures and the nature of the product.
 Many countries provide for accelerated processing of registration applications for innovative products of particular therapeutic interest.
 In recent years, efforts have been made among the US, the EU and Japan to harmonize registration requirements in order to achieve shorter development and registration times for medical products.